 Cells in hair roots: Chemotherapy can cause hair loss.
 Your hair will grow back, but it may be somewhat different in color and texture.

 Cells that line the digestive tract: Chemotherapy can cause poor appetite, nausea and vomiting, diarrhea, or mouth and lip sores.
-Your doctor can suggest ways to control many of these side effects.

 Some drugs used for breast cancer can cause tingling or numbness in the hands or feet.